The Paint Shop

 Level 2 Equipment: There are some excellent brush choices here, however many good choices in your local stores too, (See the Level 2 equipment list page.) such as the beautiful Rosemary & Co Kolinsky sable.
 For all heavier, bulky items: paper sheets and pads, other random equipment I recommend you purchase at your local store.
 Click on these links for your paints etc, find your colour (see above,) then choose your size.
 Recommendations above.
 Don't forget to read my tips below for best purchasing practices.

-Level 3 there are no new colours for Level 3
+Level 3 colours: there are no new colours for Level 3

 please just top up the colours you already have - the biggest tubes you feel comfortable with.
 See lists and buttons above.